zuozhenggh/learning-library/analytics-library/oas/augmented-analytics/augmented-analytics.md

 - A Free Tier, Paid or LiveLabs Oracle Cloud account
 - SSH Private Key to access the host via SSH
 - You have completed:
-    - Lab: Generate SSH Keys
+    - Lab: Generate SSH Keys (Free Tier and Paid Account only)
-    - Lab: Prepare Setup
+    - Lab: Prepare Setup (Free Tier and Paid Account only)
     - Lab: Environment Setup
     - Lab: Initialize Environment